-Man arrested ‘covered in blood’ as mother and children found dead in ‘triple murder’
+Mother found dead with her two children, 6 and 4, in ‘triple murder’ was NHS nurse

 Ms Asok was pronounced dead at the scene at around 11.15am, and Jeeva and Janvi later died in hospital.

-Officers are not seeking anyone else in connection with the deaths, which occurred at a ground floor flat in Petherton Court, a cul-de-sac.
+Officers are not seeking anyone else in connection with the deaths, which occurred at a ground-floor flat in Petherton Court, a cul-de-sac.

 Ms Asok was a staff nurse at Kettering General Hospital, whose chief executive paid fond tribute to her.